martinring/thesis/src/1-Introduction.md

 practically possible, but as late as necessary.
 In other words, verification does not terminate with deployment, but is also not kept until the last moment.

-## Structure of this thesis
+## About this thesis

+This cumulative thesis is based on the original publications

+[@Chimpanc]

+: M. Ring, J. Stoppe, C. Luth, and R. Drechsler, “Change impact analysis for hardware designs — from natural language to system level,” in *Forum on Specification & Design Languages (FDL 2016)*, Bremen, Germany, Sep.
+2016, pp.
+  1–7

+[@Selfie2]

+: M. Ring, F. Bornebusch, C. Lüth, R. Wille, and R. Drechsler, “Better Late Than Never — Verification of Embedded Systems After Deployment,” in *Design, Automation Test in Europe Conference Exhibition (DATE 2019)*, Florence, Italy, Mar.
+2019, pp. 890–895

+[@Timing]

+: M. Ring and C. Lüth, “Let’s Prove It Later — Verification at Different Points in Time,” in *International Conference on Software Engineering and Formal Methods (SEFM 2019)*, Oslo, Norway, Sep.
+2019, pp. 454–468

+[@VerificationRuntime]

+: M. Ring, F. Bornebusch, C. Lüth, R. Wille, and R. Drechsler, “Verification Runtime Analysis — Get the Most Out of Partial Verification,” in *Design, Automation Test in Europe Conference Exhibition (DATE 2020)*, Grenoble, France, Mar.
+2020, pp. 873–878
+{.refs}

-## Source code
+### Source code

-This thesis is based on a large amount of code, implementing the described concepts, benchmarking these and providing user interfaces for interactive exploration.
-All code is publicly hosted on Github.
+This thesis is accompanied by a large amount of code, implementing the described concepts, benchmarking these and providing user interfaces for interactive exploration.
+All code is publicly hosted on the code hosting platform GitHub.
 Whenever a section is accompanied by an implementation, a link of the following form is provided:

 [![https://github.com/martinring/thesis - GitHub](https://gh-card.dev/repos/martinring/thesis.svg?fullname=)](https://github.com/martinring/thesis){.ghlink}

-> All source code has been written solely by the author of this thesis.
+> All linked source code was developed solely by the author of this thesis,
+> unless explicitly indicated otherwise.

+### Structure

+The thesis is structured as follows: [##chap:specific] intro